 After performing the Lateral Alternating Reaching Lunge, perform the Skaters with no break time in between.

 Begin by bending both knees, jump to one side planting the foot of the side on the ground without placing the other foot on the ground.
 The other leg should go to the side of the planted leg helping keeping balance as your upper body is leaning in the opposite direction of the way you jumped.
 Bend the knee of the planted leg and drive yourself to the other side.

 DB Drinking Bird (DB single leg DL) : 3 sets, 12 reps, recommended weight 5lb - 30lb DBs

 Begin standing with both DBs to your side.
 Lean forward and kick one leg back while trying to keep a straight line from your shoulders to the heel of the foot your kicking up behind you.
-Once you've reached parallel to the ground with your upper body and kicked back leg begin to bring yourself back upright while keeping this straight line.
+Once you've reached parallel to the ground with your upper body and kicked back leg, begin to bring yourself back upright while keeping this straight line.
 Focus on activating the glute and hamstring of the leg that is planted while keeping the isometric contraction through your postural muscles to keep your back straight.
-Try doing this all while balancing is quite difficult!
+Try doing this all while balancing on one leg can be difficult!

 After performing the DB Drinking Bird, perform the DB Deadlifts with no break time in between.

 DB Deadlift: 3 sets, 15 reps, recommended weight 5lb - 30lb DBs